QCD Vacuum Energy and Its Implication for Quark Nugget Stability: Quark nugget stability

-(do not confuse it with the $X_T$ defined with respect to $T$ in Section~\ref{sec:EOS}), $B^{\rm con}$, and $N_f$.
-If $\epsilon/n_{\rm B}\leq 930$~MeV, the averaged mass per nucleon of the iron element, then the quark matter is stable in the thermodynamic limit.\footnote{ Finite-size effects will further lower the stability of the quark nuggets, since they will increase the total energy through surface tension, etc.. } As we have studied in Ref.~\cite{Bai:2024amm}, the stable 2+1-flavor quark matter is already excluded by considering the lower bound imposed by the GMOR relation (see Section~\ref{sec:QCD:GMOR}), while the fate of the stable 2-flavor quark matter still relies on the value of $B_{G}^{\rm con}$ if we assume that the $s$-quark condensate remains intact.
-We show in Figure~\ref{fig:X_bag_2} the contour of $\epsilon/n_{\rm B}=930$~MeV predicted by the 2-flavor pQCD (pQCD$_{2}$) in Ref.~\cite{Bai:2024amm} and the bounds given in Eq.~\eqref{eq:bounds}.
-In this plot, the gray region with $X_\mu \lesssim 1.4$ denotes where pQCD is unreliable and thus one may not be able to draw a robust conclusion.
-However, given the monotonically increasing behavior of pQCD$_{2}$ as a function of $X_\mu$ and the large allowed value of $B^{\rm con}_2$, the balanced quark matter system should prefer $X_\mu>1.4$.
-On the other hand, though we do not show on the plot, the pQCD$_{2}$ curve actually intersects with the GMOR+LET curve at $X_\mu=3.10$, and thus the 2-flavor quark matter can still be stable for $X_\mu\geq 3.10$.
+$\muR$ being the renormalization scale.
+As we have studied in Ref.~\cite{Bai:2024amm}, the stable 2+1-flavor quark nugget is already excluded by considering the lower bound imposed by the GMOR relation under the given assumptions.
+For demonstration purposes, we show the corresponding $\epsilon/n_{\rm B} = 930$~MeV contour in Figure~\ref{fig:X_bag_3-main} together with the bounds on $B^{\rm con}_{2+1}$ from Eq.~\eqref{eq:bounds-main}.
+On the other hand, the fate of the stable 2-flavor quark nugget still relies on the value of $B_{G}^{\rm con}$ if we assume that the $s$-quark condensate remains intact.
+We show in Figure~\ref{fig:X_bag_2-main} the contour of $\epsilon/n_{\rm B}=930$~MeV predicted by the 2-flavor pQCD (pQCD$_{2}$) in Ref.~\cite{Bai:2024amm} and the bounds given in Eq.~\eqref{eq:bounds-2-flavor-main}.

+In both plots, the gray region with $X_\mu \lesssim 1.4$ denotes where pQCD is unreliable since $n_{\rm B}(\muB)<0$ when $\muB<930$~MeV~\cite{Kurkela:2009gj,Bai:2024amm} and thus one may not be able to draw a robust conclusion.
+However, given the monotonically increasing behavior of pQCD$_{2,2+1}$ as a function of $X_\mu$ and the large allowed value of $B^{\rm con}_{2,2+1}$, the balanced quark nugget system should prefer $X_\mu>1.4$.
+On the other hand, though we do not show on the plot, the pQCD$_{2}$ curve actually intersects with the GMOR+LET curve at $X_\mu=3.10$, and thus the 2-flavor quark nugget can still be stable for $X_\mu\geq 3.10$.
 However, the existence of a system with such a large renormalization scale compared to the physical scale is questionable, as supported by its inconsistency with the preferred range of $1.47 < X_\mu < 2.09$ (vertical dashed red lines) by the LQCD$_{\rm I}$ data analyzed in Ref.~\cite{Bai:2024amm}.
-Therefore, the exclusion of the stable 2-flavor quark matter based on our study is robust.
+If we approximate $X_\mu\approx\mu_{\rm R}/[(2/3)\mu_{\rm B}]$ (which is exact in the massless limit), this range corresponds to $\mu_{\rm R}\in[911.4,1296]$~MeV for $\mu_{\rm B}=930$~MeV.
+For $X_\mu\leq1.5$ (and thus $\mu_{\rm R}\leq930$~MeV), the exclusion contours shown in Figures~\ref{fig:X_bag_3-main} and \ref{fig:X_bag_2-main} lie much below the lower bounds on QCD vacuum energy, and thus the conclusion is fairly certain, while for $X_\mu>1.5$ (and thus $\mu_{\rm R}>930$~MeV), the calculations should be trustworthy.